quicwg/base-drafts/draft-ietf-quic-tls.md

 packet.

-This secret is determined by using HKDF-Extract (see {{Section 2.2 of HKDF}}) with a salt of 0x38762cf7f55934b34d179ae6a4c80cadccbb7f0a and a IKM of the Destination Connection ID field.
+This secret is determined by using HKDF-Extract (see {{Section 2.2 of HKDF}}) with a salt of 0x38762cf7f55934b34d179ae6a4c80cadccbb7f0a and the input keying material (IKM) of the Destination Connection ID field.
 This produces an intermediate pseudorandom key (PRK) that is used to derive two separate secrets for sending and receiving.

 The secret used by clients to construct Initial packets uses the PRK and the label "client in" as input to the HKDF-Expand-Label function from TLS